jnsbyr/esp8266-gardena1251/README.md

 - using the [Espressif ESP8266 SDK 1.5.3](http://bbs.espressif.com/)
 - and a Makefile based on the example in the book [Kolban's Book on ESP8266](http://neilkolban.com/tech/esp8266/)

-Special credits to Mikhail Grigorev "CHERTS" for the seamless integration of the ESP8266 toolchain with Eclipse.
+Special credits to [Mikhail Grigorev](https://github.com/CHERTS) for the seamless integration of the ESP8266 toolchain with Eclipse.

 #### Configuration ####